zhuyue6/JsonExcelTableSwitcher/readme.md

 ### json-excel-table-switcher

-json to table, table to json, upload excel to json,
+json to table, table to json, upload excel to json

+json table excel 转换

 for example:
 When translating in multiple languages, it is usually necessary to copy the copy key values and Chinese related explanations and provide them in an Excel file; However, multiple languages in the project are stored in JSON format,